Why and how to make a decision tree

 Decision tree tips:

-- Watch out for chain reactions—If you’ve tested a question early on in your tree and later realize you made a mistake, all branches and nodes will be affected.
-That’s why it’s best to use cloud software to design your tree so that it can be easily rearranged if data changes.
+• Watch out for chain reactions: If you’ve tested a question early on in your tree and later realize you made a mistake, all branches and nodes will be affected.
+That’s why it’s best to use cloud-based software to design your tree so that you can easily rearrange it if data changes.

 That said, despite its limitations, a decision tree model may just be the guidance you need to make an important decision.
-If you benefit from visual representation, are managing a team, have been struggling with indecision, give them a try.
+If you benefit from visual representation or have been struggling with indecision, give a decision tree a try.
 You’ll likely feel much more confident knowing you’ve carefully weighed your options and made the best choice with the data you have.

-Weigh all the possible options when you make your own decision tree today in Lucidspark.
+Weigh all the possible options when you make your own decision tree today with a Lucid template.

 Lucidspark, a cloud-based virtual whiteboard, is a core component of Lucid Software's Visual Collaboration Suite.
 This cutting-edge digital canvas brings teams together to brainstorm, collaborate, and consolidate collective thinking into actionable next steps—all in real time.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidspark.com.